This is the story of a copious family.

 “Ma’am, you and all who live here must vacate this home immediately.
 Salas Cañizares wishes to build his home here.”

-Salas Cañizares was the chief of the national police in the City of Havana during the dictatorship of Fulgencio Batista.
-He was not only known for his acts of brutal repression against revolutionaries and government opposition, but also as a cold-blooded murderer.
+Salas Cañizares was the chief of the national police in the City of Havana during Fulgencio Batista’s dictatorship.
+He was known for his acts of brutal repression against revolutionaries and government opposition and as a cold-blooded murderer.

 The man stared at her “I am Salas Cañizares.”

 Maria swallowed heavily.
 Her hands were cold and sweaty.
 Every inch of her body wished that she could suddenly vanish.
 But, alas, at that moment, some sort of higher power gifted the murderer an ounce of kindness.

 “Alright,” said Cañizares.
 “I understand that you are very poor and can’t leave here, but this is where I wish to build my home.
 I’ve been told that you are an excellent cook.
 I’ll make you a deal: you will cook for my workers, and in return for your labor, I will build you a house where you can live with your family.”

 And so, the foundation of the Varelas’ multi-generational home was built.

 It was in that home that Maria Rodriguez Pombo and Jacobo Varela lived until the rest of their days, lulling their grandchildren and great-grandchildren to sleep on their laps while they sang lullabies.

 It is where we gather the thread to weave the rest of this story.

 This story is part of a series dedicated to the matriarchs of my family.